 Article 6: Teaching Assignments

 6.1 Newly hired Adjuncts shall be hired for a minimum of one academic term/session.
-Teaching assignments for Adjunct Instructors, per the definition, are made on a per class basis.
+Teaching assignments for Adjunct Instructors, per the definition, are made on a per-class basis.

 The College shall have discretion to assign Adjuncts or Adjunct Instructors in subsequent academic terms/sessions; there is no presumption of assignments in future terms/sessions.